 Normally, a student who receives an F in any course will not be permitted to continue at the College.
 In certain cases, the Academic Dean in consultation with the faculty may allow a student to make up the F by retaking tests or completing missing work in order to obtain a passing grade.
 The instructor of the course, in consultation with the Dean, will determine the exact nature of the assignments or tests needed to fulfill the requirements for a passing grade.
-Students in this situation must complete all assigned work either during the Christmas holidays or during the first month of the summer vacation.
+Students in this situation must complete all assigned work within the subsequent break by a date determined by the Academic Dean.
 A student who fails multiple courses will not be given an opportunity to make up the grades.
-For the particular details on the scenario where a student fails TRV.
-401 or TRV.
-402 please see the current Senior Thesis and Oration Guidelines.
+For the particular details on the scenario where a student fails TRV 401 or TRV 402, please see the current Senior Thesis and Oration Guidelines.